Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 Glebe Island became the site of a grain elevator and tall concrete silos, operated from 1921 by the Grain Elevators Board of NSW.
 The 1958 Australian Encyclopaedia records that the bulk wheat terminal had a capacity of 7,500,000 bushels (202,500 tonnes).
 During World War II much of the island was commandeered for the main United States army depot in Sydney.
 Bulk handling of grain continued until 1990 when the wheat terminal was transferred to Port Kembla and the wharfage remodelled for containerised cargo.
 Some silos were demolished, while from 1991 Australian Cement (now Cement Australia) used 16 of them as a bulk cement terminal.
 These are now heritage-listed.

 Wentworth Park, linking the suburbs of Glebe and Ultimo, is a popular park providing a wide range of recreational opportunity for people of all ages.
 Four floodlit sports fields suitable for soccer and football and a set of practice cricket nets located within the northern section of the park are available for hire throughout the year.
+The park is bisected by a railway viaduct which used to link the Rozelle and Darling Harbour goods yards but today carries the light rail service from the City to Dulwich Hill.

 The southern section of the park contains a shaded playground with adventure climbing apparatus suitable for older children.
 A series of fitness stations including pull up, dip, sit up, push-up bars and rings are distributed around the park perimeter.
 Picnic tables, ample seating and water bubblers are located conveniently close by.
 A footbridge with elevator provides convenient pedestrian access to the park across Wattle Street from Ultimo and the Wentworth Park Light Rail station is located further along Wattle Street towards the neighbouring Sydney Fish Markets.